Water in French: Essential Vocabulary (with Audio)

 Idioms with Water in French

-Être comme l’eau et le feu literally translates to “to be like water and fire,” but it means two people are complete opposites, like oil and water.
+Être comme l’eau et le feu literally translates to “to be like water and fire.”
+It means that two people have opposing temperaments, like oil and water.
+This expression is dated, so it’s more useful to recognise than to make your first choice in conversation.

 Now You Know the Basics of Water in French